gabriellapinto/password-generator/README.md

 ## Description

 In this assignment, the goal was to make a working password generator using JavaScript.
+I added a generatePassword function that asked the user what kind of password they wanted and then returned that value at the end to generate their password on the screen.

 ## Made With